-From a regional perspective, it makes no difference whether terminal development occurs in Portland or Vancouver.
-Both cities function as part of the same regional economy, and share the same infrastructure, and labor pool.
-However, at a local level, if demand for public marine terminals is shifted from Portland to Vancouver, the City of Portland would lose out on high-paying industrial jobs (and the residents who fill those jobs), which would have a detrimental effect on the Portland economy, and a positive impact on Vancouver's.
+From a regional perspective, it makes little difference whether terminal development occurs in Portland or Vancouver.
+Both cities function as part of the same regional economy, and share the same infrastructure and labor pool.
+At a local level, however, if demand for public marine terminals is shifted from Portland to Vancouver, the City of Portland would lose some industrial jobs and the income they generate to Vancouver.